Cheemx/stock-portfolio-tracker-api/README.md

 # Stock Portfolio Tracker API

 A stock tracking and portfolio management API built with **Golang**, **PostgreSQL**, **Redis**, and **Docker**.
-The project focuses on clean modular code, DRY principles, and efficient backend SQL queries while exploring background workers, authentication, and scalable API design.
+The project focuses on clean modular code, DRY principles, and efficient backend SQL queries while exploring **background workers** using **Redis Streams** (kind of Message queue), authentication, and scalable API design.

 ---